SarahMcConnellMML/SarahMcConnellMML/about.md

 <hr class="rule">

-I started my career within GCHQ.
-Security and governance were approached first, not bolted on afterwards, and that ordering has shaped how I look at every system since.
+I started my career at GCHQ, where security and governance came first rather than getting bolted on afterwards.
+That ordering has shaped how I look at every system since.

-My background is agile coaching and delivery, including time at Jaguar Land Rover and Dyson, including a stretch as Senior Agile Coach at Entain, inside a large organisation working through its own AI adoption in real time.
-That kept the diagnosis grounded in what's actually happening on the ground rather than theory.
+My background is agile coaching and delivery: Jaguar Land Rover, Dyson, and a stretch as Senior Agile Coach at Entain, inside a large organisation working through its own AI adoption in real time.
+That kept the diagnosis grounded in what's actually happening on the ground, not theory.

 </div>